freeCodeCamp/freeCodeCamp/guide/english/angular/animations/index.md

 #### Conclusion

 This covers the basics of animating with Angular.
 Angular makes setting up animations very easy using the Angular CLI.
 Getting started with your first animation only requires a single component class.
 Remember, animations scope to the component’s template.
 Export your transitions array from a separate file if you plan to use it across multiple components.
+Learning Angular will be a powerful tool to encounter the future with.

 Every animation utility/method exports from `@angular/animations`.
 They all work together to provide a robust system of animation inspired from CSS.
 There are more methods beyond what this article could cover.